opendxl/opendxl-broker/README.ubi8mini.md

 A README related to building a Red Hat Universal Base Image 8 compatible version of the OpenDXL broker.

 ## Documentation
+Changes to the broker for OpenSSL 1.1.0 and provide a mechanism for OpenDXL broker compatibility with Red Hat Universal Base Image 8

 A valid Red Hat subscription is required in order to access the UBI 8 image.
 Once validated with a docker login, it will be possible to build the broker with reference to the UBI 8 image.